-You can be sure that your English-language manuscript will be polished and ready for self-publication or submission to your publication of choice at a very reasonable price.
+You can be sure that your English-language manuscript will be polished and ready for publication or submission to your publication of choice at a very reasonable rate.

 TWA’s staff are comprised of accomplished and seasoned writers and editors who will make your words and story flow beyond your wildest imagination.
 We correct grammar, delete redundancies, fix problem sentences, and even sharpen your vocabulary.
 We also edit for overall wordiness, replace inappropriate words, and eliminate obvious spelling errors.
 To improve the overall clarity and organization of your manuscript, we even re-arrange sentences and paragraphs, if necessary.

 Editing is the foundation of a solid manuscript.
 When editing manuscripts, we will look for:

 - Literary Devices (metaphors and similes, foreshadowing, repetition),